Rantzz-cn/rantzz/README.md

 About me:

-- i like to create things that will make my life easier
+- i like to create things that will make my life easier.
+- whenever my code works, it satisfy my soul.